micro-ROS/micro-ROS.github.io/_docs/tutorials/demos/crazyflie_demo/index.md

 ros2 run micro_ros_setup configure_firmware.sh crazyflie_position_publisher
 ```

-Now the firmware should be ready to be compile.
+Now the firmware should be ready to be compiled.

 ### Build the firmware